LACMIP/emu/docs/_documentation/search.md

 ## Specimen identifications

 Searching for specimens by their taxonomic identification will also bring up records that are identified with related names, i.e. synonyms.

+## Records with attachments

+It is often useful to search for records where an attachment exists to another type of record, for example, you may want to see **all localities for which we have cataloged specimens**.
+To get this data, we need to ask EMu to search for all site records that are attached to a catalogue record.

+1. Begin in the Sites module and navigate to the *Objects* tab.
+If you do not see the *Objects* tab, you can make it visible by going to *View > Attachments > Options > Show Search Tabs*.
+1. Attach **all** catalogue records to the Sites search, as illustrated in the screenshot below.
+1. Click on the binocular icon to run your search in the Sites module.
+This is a resource-intensive search and will likely take several minutes.

+{% include figure image_path="/assets/images/search_attachments.png" alt="screenshot of searching by attachments in EMu." caption="From the *Objects* tab of the Sites module, click on the green plus icon to bring you to the Catalogue module search.
+Pull up **all** catalogue records by entering nothing and clicking the binocular icon.
+Select the search results and attach them to the Sites module using the double green plus icon." %}

 ## Records with multimedia